stan96D/PARSLE/README.md

 You also need to place this file in the same PARSLE folder where everything is located.
 This time with name "data_set".
 This name must be exact, else it won't work.

-5. Once you've managed to do these things, you can start the application within VSCode.
+6. Once you've managed to do these things, you can start the application within VSCode.
 We recommend to use the main.ipynb file since there were issues plotting the data in a normal Python environment.

 Within the first prompt, enter the name of the Excel file you provided.
 If you don't do this a new model won't be created and the standard model will be used.
+You should train this model the first time since the standard model isn't loaded.
 With the second prompt, you can test and plot the data provided.
 The application returns a CSV file with the name data_ENA to plot or to manually use for the ENA web tool.
 The last prompt will ask you if you want to plot the generated data from data_set.